Fujifilm X20 versus Fujifilm X30

 |Leica D-LUX Typ 109 (⇒ lft | rgt)||2764||no||3.0||921||fixed||no||4000||11.0||no||YES|

 Both the X20 and the X30 have zoom lenses build in.
 Both optics have identical focal length range and aperture specifications (7.1-28.4mm f/2.0-2.8).
 Both cameras offer the same maximum aperture.

 The X30 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X20 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X20 was succeeded by the Fujifilm X30.

-So what is the bottom line?
-Is there a clear favorite between the Fujifilm X20 and the Fujifilm X20?
+So what conclusions can be drawn?
+Which of the two cameras – the Fujifilm X20 or the Fujifilm X30 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X20: